 Where the fundamental test approach is established and managed, which may vary from project to project within an organization with test policy and strategy being a focus area.
 This provides direction for planning monitoring and control, test design techniques with each project having control over test execution.
 At level 2 test environments are also in place for projects.

 Establishes that all projects are following the same standards and procedures throughout the organizations or organizational unit.
 Level 2 is still being done, and teams are now organized, test training programs exist, test is integrated into the development life cycle and integrated into all projects from early in development.
 Non-functional testing is planned and executed in all projects and reviews are used in each project as well.

 Level 4 – Measured

 Measurement of activities and outcomes are thoroughly applied early in all projects to establish at each stage of development the projects are as defect free as possible.
-Advanced reviews are in use early throughout all projects and there is static testing to complement the dynamic techniques used at level 2.
+Advanced reviews are in use throughout all projects building on the review practices introduced at 3.